josh-wilde/hmmscan/README.md

 To replicate the paper figures only, please refer to the Paper Figures section below.

 To recreate the intermediate results starting from the raw input data, follow the steps in the associated readme files referenced below.
-The file paths referenced below assumes the Mendeley Data directory is downloaded to a directory called `ae-project`.
+The file paths referenced below assumes the `ae-project` directory is downloaded to a directory called `ae-project`.

 ### Use Case HMMScan: BIC results, State Prediction
 Refer to [Use Case Scanner Documentation](docs/use-case-scanner.md).